 bottom_field_indicator: When progressive_scan is 0, this parameter indicates whether the temporal reference is for the top (0) or bottom (1) field.
+Shall be 0 if progressive_scan is 1.

 six_reserved_one_bits: Reserved for future use by ITU-T | ISO/IEC.
-Shall be equal to one (1).
-A decoder conforming to this Specification shall ignore the value of these bits.
+Shall be equal to the binary string '111111'.
+A decoder conforming to this Recommendation | International Standard shall ignore the value of these bits.